SHARE

 In order to solve this issue, a “water quality and swimming programme” was first launched in 2016, funded by €1.4 billion from the City of Paris and other local authorities.

-To address the issue of heavy rains pushing untreated waste water into the river, a large rainwater storage tank near the Austerlitz train station is being constructed.
+To address the issue of heavy rains pushing untreated waste water into the river, a large rainwater storage tank near the Austerlitz train station was constructed.

 Public swimming